BeautifulTovarisch/texxen/README.md

 > TODO: Choose a name lol

-A straightforward plugin to render _proper_ La in the Obsidian editor.
+A straightforward plugin to render _proper_ LaTeX in the Obsidian editor.

 ## Overview